Die Cast Equipment & Machines

-- After soft market conditions in 2008, 2009 and part of 2010, used equipment market participants have reported increasing buyer inquiries about the availability of production machinery of all types
+- Used equipment market participants have reported steady buyer inquiries about the availability of production machinery

 Melt furnaces can prove challenging to sell: In die casting, molten metal is forced into cavities under high pressure.
 To liquefy the metal, melt furnaces adjoin die cast machines.
-While melt furnaces can signify a significant installed cost, getting that investment back out in liquidation can be challenging when sold for removal.
+While melt furnaces can signify a significant installed cost, recovering that investment in liquidation can be challenging when sold for removal.
 These furnaces must be dismantled to transport and need refractory brick upon re-installation.
-This cost to reline a furnace can be equal to almost half the original cost of the furnace, negatively affecting its salability in a duress sale scenario.
-Smaller holding and melt furnaces (typically less than 50,000-pound capacities) that can be shipped in one piece may be more salable, while larger capacity furnaces are usually going unsold or selling for scrap.
+This cost to reline a furnace can equal almost half the original cost of the furnace, negatively affecting its salability in a duress sale scenario.
+Smaller holding and melt furnaces (typically less than 35,000-pound capacities) that can be shipped in one piece may be more salable, while larger-capacity furnaces are usually unsold or are sold for scrap.